Does Thai Buddhism Offer Any Solutions for People Dealing with Addiction?

 The Buddha taught that people don’t really exist in the way they think they do.
 He invited his followers to use meditation to seek out the self so they could see that no such thing existed.
 The idea of non-self can sound counterintuitive, but the Buddha carefully laid out the logic that led to this conclusion.
 For example – most people just assume that they are their thoughts, but if that were the case, why would people find their thoughts working against them when they try to quit alcohol or drugs (e.g. thoughts of relapse)?

 It could be said that the central teaching of Buddhism is all about the overcoming of addiction.
 The Four Noble Truths are presented as a diagnosis and suggested treatment plan for this type of suffering:

 Buddhists believe that addiction is a particularly extreme form of attachment.
-The person turns to alcohol or drugs in the belief that this can ease their suffering, but it only makes things much worse because it increases the feeling of craving.
+The person turns to alcohol or drugs (or process addictions such as gambling) in the belief that this can ease their suffering, but it only makes things much worse because it increases the feeling of craving.

 Buddhism and addiction – A Solution for Addiction

 The Buddhist Eightfold path can be used as a program of recovery from addiction.
 It is important not to think of this path as a linear process because the elements of this approach feed into each other (e.g. right understanding can lead to right action, but right action could also lead to right understanding).
 One of the most intriguing things for us here at Hope Rehab Center is how flawlessly this path fits in with our own approach.

 If you belong to a 12 Step Program such as Alcoholics Anonymous, you are not going to find any major conflict between this and the Buddhist approach.
 There have been a number of books written about how well these two programs fit together – although the fellowship is not aligned with any particular religion.